vscode-perl/vscode-perl/README.md

 # Exuberant Ctags

-By default the extension will look for a `ctags` executable in your path, you can specify a diffrent executable with the setting `perl.ctags.executable`
+By default the extension will look for a `ctags` executable in your path, you can specify a different executable with the setting `perl.ctags.executable`

 ## Installation